SystemsApproach/ops/control.rst

 subsystem’s RESTful northbound interface.
 The adapter is not necessarily just a syntactic translator, but may also include its own semantic layer.
-This supports a logical decoupling of the models stored in onos-config and the interface used by the southbound device/service, allowing the southbound device/service and Runtime Control to evolve independently.
+This supports a logical decoupling of the models stored in x-config and the interface used by the southbound device/service, allowing the southbound device/service and Runtime Control to evolve independently.
 It also allows for southbound devices/services to be replaced without affecting the northbound